SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 (([Bullsh$\ast$t Job](https://www.strike.coop/bullshit-jobs) is a
 [technical term](https://www.strike.coop/bullshit-jobs), not a cuss word.))

 **Comment 8 (b).** A pension trust fund is a great idea *if* you have *a finite money supply to defend*, but under New Zealand's monetary system it is highly regressive.
+And no government ever has had a 'finite money supply'
+--- this finiteness is an inapplicable notion, it is like imagining the scorekeeper in a rugby or cricket game can run out of scorepoints.
+In fact is is exactly the same, this is not just an analogy, it is an isomorphism.
+Our government is the scorekeeper, they are bowling and scoring, we are batting.

+The entirety of thought going into retirement pension policy should focus on the real resources our nation can either produce domestically or import.
+This means _government policy._ Private firm and household policy is a completely different matter because firms and households are currency constrained, since they generally do not indulge in counterfeit operations.
+Nor can private banks create the NZD, they have licences granted by the State to assess credit worthiness and to then exchange a promissory note to repay with account deposits. *_The loan creates the deposit._*

-I do realize currently scrapping superannuation and simply guaranteeing all pension payments is politically untenable (but reading this you have to wonder why!), even if the pension payments would be guaranteed forever, there is currently just too strong a social psychological blockage in understanding to get parliaments to do the right thing.
+I do realize currently scrapping superannuation and simply guaranteeing all pension payments is politically untenable at present given our deplorable macroeconomics literacy (but reading this you have to wonder why!).
+Even if the pension payments would be guaranteed forever, there is currently just too strong a social psychological blockage in understanding to get parliaments to do the right thing.
+Before scrapping superannuation then, I would recommend MMT education programs.
+Only a counter to the false paradigm via a newly well-informed public can exert the pressure on governments to do the right thing when the entire paradigm of thinking is backwards.

+We will see evidence of such education when the mainstream news media stop accepting the official narratives and question politicians and appointed officials using the MMT lens.
+Governments never have to "find the money" because they create the currency using a computer to mark-up a bank account.
+Governments have to _find the real resources_ needed to fulfill the public purpose.

 ### The Price Story

 We begin with one more axiom, or take it as a definition:

-**Monopoly actions:** A monopolist always has two options: (a) set the price and let quantity float, or (b) fix the quantity they supply and let the price float.
+**Monopoly actions:** A monopolist always has two limiting options: (a) set the price and let quantity float, or (b) fix the quantity they supply and let the price float.

 Most monopolists find it convenient (for their customers) to use option (a): to fix the price, and only later adjust the price to control quantity emitted